Russia Probe: Robert Mueller Seeks September Sentencing For George Papadopoulos

 Van der Zwaan served 30 days in prison and paid a $20,000 fine.
 Although van der Zwan had hoped to leave the United States voluntarily, he was, in fact, deported and subsequently turned over to Dutch authorities.

-Papadopoulos, Politico notes, played a pivotal role in the launching of the Mueller Probe, having told an Australian diplomat, Alexander Downer, that the Russians had access to damaging information on Hillary Clinton, Trump’s political opponent.
+Papadopoulos, Politico notes, played a pivotal role in the launching of the Mueller probe, having told an Australian diplomat, Alexander Downer, that the Russians had access to damaging information on Hillary Clinton, Trump’s political opponent.
 The proposed timing of Papadopoulos’ sentencing, according to Politico, suggests that he is either highly likely to receive a light sentence, or that he will not be called to witness in other cases related to Mueller’s probe into Russian election interference.

-As the Russia Probe progresses, Bloomberg recently noted, some of President Donald Trump’s confidants are urging the POTUS to end the probe by simply firing Robert Mueller.
+As the Russia Probe progresses, Bloomberg recently noted, some of President Donald Trump’s confidants are urging the president to end the probe by simply firing Robert Mueller.

 “Time to fire Sessions.
 End the Mueller investigation.
 You can’t obstruct something that was phony against you,” Trump’s campaign manager Brad Parscale tweeted.